Data Science Team (CSCI 4802/5802) Spring 2026

 Motivation

-Data science is one of the fastest-growing sectors of our economy, and there is a great demand for data scientists with practical experience applying statistical techniques and machine learning algorithms to real data.
-While several courses in the CS curriculum develop these techniques, in the areas of machine learning, statistical modeling, network science, numerical analysis, and data science more broadly, and while these courses often include a hands-on project, no course specifically focuses on putting this myriad of tools to work on real data and developing intuition for when to apply certain techniques over others.
-The present course will fill in this gap, allowing students to work in teams both small and large to solve real-world prediction challenges, gaining valuable experience whether entering the workforce or remaining in academia.
+Data science is one of the most powerful modern tools to understand and impact the world.
+It is also one of the fastest-growing sectors of our economy, and there is a great demand for data scientists with practical experience applying statistical techniques and machine learning algorithms to real data.
+Several courses in the CS curriculum develop core techniques, in the areas of machine learning, statistical modeling, network science, numerical analysis, and data science more broadly.
+While these courses often include a hands-on project, no course specifically focuses on putting this myriad of tools to work on real data and developing intuition for when to apply certain techniques over others.
+Moreover, so many topics that frequently arise in practice, such as data imputation and data imbalance, or even the suite of techniques used in a particular domain, are not covered in standard courses.
+This course fills these gaps, by allowing students to dive deeply into any topic, and develop their own learning objectives and outcomes.
+Projects result in valuable hands-on experience or a more theoretical learning journey that may not align with any of our existing courses.

 Topics